'She Said': #MeToo and the makings of a movement | DW | 25.09.2019

 Read more: Harvey Weinstein pleads not guilty to rape charges

-As MacGowan detailed allegations of a rape by Harvey Weinstein in her 2018 memoir, Brave, Kantor and Twohey reported on a swathe of further allegations — including statements by actresses such as Gwyneth Paltrow and Ashley Judd, alongside former Weinstein employees — that quickly turned into a Pulitzer Prize-winning series.
+As McGowan detailed allegations of a rape by Harvey Weinstein in her 2018 memoir, Brave, Kantor and Twohey reported on a swath of further allegations — including statements by actresses such as Gwyneth Paltrow and Ashley Judd, alongside former Weinstein employees — that quickly turned into a Pulitzer Prize-winning series.

 As the reporters later wrote: "Weinstein's legacy: his exploitation of the workplace to manipulate, pressure, and terrorize women."